preiramanda/coderhouse_python_course/README.md

-## This repo contains different exercises from the Python Bootcamp at Coderhouse, finished in January/24.
+## This repo contains different exercises from the Python Bootcamp at Coderhouse

+The Bootcamp took place from November/23 to January/24.
 The course I took can be found here (https://www.coderhouse.com.br/online/python-br).

 ### Exercises: